-Like leaves on a trees in September our Fall EXPO displayed startups of all shades and sizes.
+Like leaves on a tree in September, our Fall EXPO displayed startups of all shades and sizes.
 Early-stage companies brushed shoulders with up-and-running businesses.
 Industries filtered through like a catalog.
 And entrepreneurs came from all walks of life – from university students to startup veterans.
 This was the unveiling of our portfolio.
 This was the time to connect and form relationships with the next billion-dollar company.

 The first to take the stage among the three was BounceChat.
 Gordon Schaeffer, a modern renaissance man of sorts, explained the simplicity of his app.
 Inspired by his DJing, he founded an app where a user can share content with anybody nearby.
 Whether it’s a song or a photo, people in the area specified will receive it.
 Gordon even used it during his pitch to share the powerpoint deck with the crowd.
 And uses it often to rent rooms at his boutique hotel last minute.
 The judges clearly agreed with use of application.